DHCP Client

 interface (string; Default: )The interface on which the DHCP client will be running.

-script (script; Default: )Execute script when DHCP client obtains a new lease or loses an existing one.
-This parameter is available in v6.39rc33+ These are available variables that are accessible for the event script:
+script (script; Default: )Execute script when DHCP client obtains a new lease or loses an existing one, received gateway address or DNS server list is changed.

 • bound - 1 - lease is added/changed; 0 - lease is removed